dotmailer/dotdigital-adobe-commerce-app/README.md

 - Edit the file `app.config.yaml` if you only want to deploy specific entities.
 - Edit the `./onboarding/config/registrations.json` file if you don't need an event registration for a particular entity.

-### Deploy
+### Onboarding and event subscription

-The configurations scripts for onboarding and event subscription required before deploying:
+Run these configuration scripts for onboarding and event subscription before deploying:
 ```
 npm run configure-events
 npm run configure-commerce-events
 ```

+### Deploy

 Run the following command to deploy the project; this will deploy the runtime actions needed for the onboarding step:
 ```